 The 73rd Amendment to the Indian Constitution (1992) is a landmark in the evolution of Panchayats in India which carved out the third tier of the Indian political system.

-The Panchayats as they exist today have been made by law and the Panchayati Raj System is an institution of administration which seeks to involve the people at the grass-root level in planning and administration.
+The Panchayats as they exist today have been made by law and the Panchayati Raj System is an institution of administration that seeks to involve the people at the grass-root level in planning and administration.

-Peoples participation at the local level in both planning and implementation is essential for the success of decentralization and democracy.
+People’s participation at the local level in both planning and implementation is essential for the success of decentralization and democracy.